 In late September 1918, Private Tandey was involved in a furious action near the village of Marcoing when an obviously wounded German soldier limped into his line of fire.

-There is no independent confirmation that the man Tandey spared was Adolf Hitler, but the German Chancellor believed it to be so.
+There is no independent confirmation that the man Tandey spared was Adolf Hitler, but the German dictator believed it to be so.

 A photograph had appeared in British newspapers in 1914 of Private Tandey carrying a wounded comrade.
 The image was later reproduced in a painting by the Italian artist Fortunino Matania who had been commissioned by the Green Howards to depict the action at Marcoing.

 Then, in 1938, when Britain’s Prime Minister Neville Chamberlain was in Germany to try to negotiate peace with Hitler, he noticed a reproduction of Matania’s canvas on the Fuhrer’s wall.

 Read More From Owlcation

 According to a December 1940 report in the Sunday Graphic Hitler told Chamberlain, “That man came so near to killing me that I thought I should never see Germany again, providence saved me from such devilishly accurate fire as those English boys were aiming at us.”

 Chamberlain, anxious to curry favour, told Hitler he would track down Tandey and give him the German leader’s regards.
 According to Bing TV, Chamberlain “made a call to the family of Henry Tandey to pass on Hitler’s message.
 Tandey received the news with some shock but confirmed that he did indeed remember the incident.”
 Until contacted by the British Prime Minister, Tandey did not know that the man he had spared was Hitler.